EUDAT-B2STAGE/http-api/README.md

 # REST API development for EUDAT project

-This is an attempt to have a multi-container micro-services environment to simulate some REST API service on top of an iCAT iRODS server.
+This is an attempt to have a multi-container micro-services environment to develop REST API service on top of an iCAT iRODS server.

 *WARNING*: this environemnt is in an early stage of development.
 You should expect things not to work.